- Our Best Road-Trip Safety Tips

-- First Aid kit and hand sanitizer
+- First-Aid kit and hand sanitizer

 - Tire Change kit, something to kneel on

-____ Use the right child seat
+Use the right child car seat

 I know it’s tempting to move your child to increasingly smaller, lighter, easier-to-use seats and boosters as fast as possible.
 And it’s especially tempting to move an older child up when a younger sibling is ready for that next seat.

 But car seats and boosters do a lot.
-They make sure seat belts are positioned correctly, they provide additional protection in a crash or fender bender.
+Boosters make sure seat belts are positioned correctly.
+And both can provide extra protection in a crash or fender bender.

 - Make sure your seat is installed correctly.
 A surprisingly large number aren’t.

-- Have your kids take bulky or puffy coats off in the car; they keep straps from being as tight as they ought to be to prevent whiplash and other injuries.
+- Have your kids take bulky or puffy coats off in the car; they keep car seat straps from being as tight as they ought to be to prevent whiplash and other injuries.

 Keep yourself informed